-- Drivers in some countries may not observe pedestrian crossings or traffic signals.
+- Research informal rules of the roads e.g. in some countries drivers may not observe official crossings or traffic signals.

 Swimming and Diving